When should I deregister from the Personal Records Database?

 BRP tells government bodies that you’ve moved

-When you deregister, the BRP informs government bodies like the Tax and Customs Administration and pension funds about your new address abroad.
+When you deregister, the BRP informs government bodies like the Belastingdienst (Tax and Customs Administration) and pension funds about your new address outside the Netherlands.

-If your address abroad changes, inform one of the RNI-municipalities.
+If your address outside the Netherlands changes, inform one of the RNI-municipalities.
 It will note the change of address in the RNI and inform government and other organisations.